 Woodbury - Calais is a very small town located in the state of Vermont.
 With a population of 2,622 people and just one neighborhood, Woodbury - Calais is the 95th largest community in Vermont.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Woodbury - Calais is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Woodbury - Calais is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Woodbury - Calais who work in management occupations (11.60%), food service (9.56%), and office and administrative support (9.19%).
+Overall, Woodbury - Calais is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Woodbury - Calais who work in management occupations (10.99%), office and administrative support (8.31%), and healthcare (8.22%).

 Also of interest is that Woodbury - Calais has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.21% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Woodbury - Calais telecommute to their jobs.
+Overall, about 20.44% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Woodbury - Calais is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-The per capita income in Woodbury - Calais in 2022 was $43,930, which is upper middle income relative to Vermont and the nation.
-This equates to an annual income of $175,720 for a family of four.
+The per capita income in Woodbury - Calais in 2022 was $48,621, which is upper middle income relative to Vermont, and wealthy relative to the rest of the US.
+This equates to an annual income of $194,484 for a family of four.
 However, Woodbury - Calais contains both very wealthy and poor people as well.

 The most common language spoken in Woodbury - Calais is English.
 Other important languages spoken here include Italian and Polish.